10 Top Benefits of Retirement in West Virginia for Seniors

 Image Source: West Virginia Tax Division – WV.gov

-West Virginia offers several tax advantages for retirees, making it an attractive destination for senior living.
-The state has implemented measures to ease the tax burden on retirees, particularly concerning Social Security benefits and property taxes.
+West Virginia eases the tax burden on retirees, particularly on Social Security and property taxes.

 Social Security tax exemption

 West Virginia has phased out taxes on Social Security benefits.
-Starting in 2024, retirees can deduct 35% of their Social Security income from their federal adjusted gross income when calculating state taxes.
-This deduction increases to 65% in 2025 and reaches 100% by 2026, providing significant tax relief for seniors.
+Starting in 2024, retirees can deduct 35% of Social Security income from their state taxes.
+That deduction rises to 65% in 2025 and reaches 100% by 2026.

 Homestead Exemption for property taxes